Savings

 Q Can I pay a lump sum to my loan?

 A Yes.
 This will reduce the term of the loan but not the monthly repayment.
-Call use if you want to do this.
+Call us if you wish to do this.

 Q What if I am unable to make my loan repayments due to illness or injury or death?